 Are you preparing to leave Switzerland to move to Italy?
-Discover in this article all the documents and information necessary to prepare your move.
+Discover in this article all the documents and information necessary to prepare your international move to Italy.

 If you are a Swiss citizen or a citizen of the European Union, you do not need a visa or residence permit to settle in Italy.
 A simple identity document is sufficient.